 How can Landlords Avoid Violating the Fair Housing Act?

-Here are some of the ways you can avoid violating the FHA in Texas:
+Landlords need to do their best to avoid Fair Housing complaints.
+Here are some of the ways you can avoid housing discrimination and violating the FHA in Texas:

 - Ensure your screening processes are consistent.
 Use the same qualifying standards for every tenant.
 So, if you require a certain documentation from one tenant, make sure you require the same from others.
 That’s why, as a landlord, you should have a standard tenant screening checklist.

 - Create a legal rental ad.
 Avoid including the following type of statements in your rental ad: “Must have working income,” “Suitable for a Quiet Couple,” and “Perfect for Singles.”
 While they may seem innocent, they are actually discriminatory.
-To avoid making such statements accidentally, focus more on describing your property’s features rather than the ideal tenant you’re looking for.
+To avoid making such statements accidentally, focus more on describing your home's features rather than the ideal tenant or person you’re looking for.

 - Be objective in your qualifying standards.
 Your grounds for rejecting a tenant’s application should be based on their failure to meet your qualifying standards and nothing else.